 The Board is responsible for the governance of risk.
-It sets the tone for the Company's risk culture and monitors the effectiveness and adequacy of the risk management processes and systems of the Company.
+It sets the tone for the Company's risk culture and monitors, through the Risk Management Committee, the effectiveness and adequacy of the risk management processes and systems of the Company.
+The Board approves the Company's risk appetite and has oversight of the risk activities to ensure that the Company's strategic intent, operating environment, internal control mechanisms and capital sufficiency are consistent with the Company's risk appetite and regulatory standards.